100 Things To Do on Long Island With Kids Before They Grow Up

 10. Pose With the Big Duck

 Sure it’s kitschy, but the Big Duck happens to be one of the finest examples of roadside art in the nation.
-Snap a family selfie for the next holiday card.
+Snap a family selfie for your next holiday card.

-End your visit to Jones Beach with a kid-friendly performance at Northwell Health theater.
-It's a limited series for 2021, with more shows promised for 2022.
+End your visit to Jones Beach with a kid-friendly performance at Northwell Health Theater.
+The performance season runs from June through mid-September.

 Jones Beach may be more well-known, but why not explore its neighbors to the east, Robert Moses and Captree state parks?

-Celebrate ingenuity at LI’s largest maker camp in Port Jefferson.
-In-person camps are held each summer.
+Celebrate ingenuity at LI’s largest maker event, Maker Faire Long Island, held in Port Jefferson each June.
+In-person maker camps are also held throughout the summer.

 15. See the Horse Show